-A Network Provider is discouraged from installing a Network Node or a Node Support Pole in the public right-of-way in any area designated by the City as a Design District or in an area of the City zoned or otherwise designated as a Historic District unless such a Network Node or a new Node Support Pole is camouflaged.

-• Currently Designated Design Districts:

-- Downtown/ Uptown Overlay - Network Node Facilities, Node Support Poles or Ground Equipment located in the Designated District "Uptown/Downtown Overlay" should be consistent with the aesthetic and design regulations in chapter 6.11 of the City's Unified Development Code.
-(Exhibit A) - Island Overlay - Network Node Facilities, Node Support Poles or Ground Equipment that located in the Designated District "Island Overlay" should be consistent with the aesthetic and design regulations in chapter 6.4 of the City's Unified Development Code.
-(Exhibit B) - o Tax Increment Reinvestment Zone #3 (TIRZ#3).
-(Exhibit C) - The failure to designate an area in this Chapter shall not mean that such an area is not within a defined district, if so designated by the City Council.
+- B. Air Installation Compatible Use Zones (AICUZ) - 1.
+A Network Provider is discouraged from installing Network Node Facilities, Node Support Poles or Ground Equipment in areas designated "Clear Zones". - C. Historic District and Design Districts - A Network Provider is discouraged from installing a Network Node or a Node Support Pole in the public right-of-way in any area designated by the City as a Design District or in an area of the City zoned or otherwise designated as a Historic District unless such a Network Node or a new Node Support Pole is camouflaged. - D. Currently Designated Design Districts - 1.
+Downtown/ Uptown Overlay - i.
+Network Node Facilities, Node Support Poles or Ground Equipment that are located in the Designated District "Uptown/Downtown Overlay" should be consistent with the aesthetic and design regulations in chapter 6.11 of the City's Unified Development Code.
+(Exhibit A) - 2.
+Island Overlay - i.
+Network Node Facilities, Node Support Poles or Ground Equipment that are located in the Designated District "Island Overlay" should be consistent with the aesthetic and design regulations in chapter 6.4 of the City's Unified Development Code.
+(Exhibit B) - 3.
+Tax Increment Reinvestment Zone #3 (TIRZ#3).
+(Exhibit C)

+The failure to designate an area in this Chapter shall not mean that such an area is not within a defined district, if so designated by the City Council.
 Future areas may be designated as one of these Districts at any time.
 Such a designation does not require a zoning case.